Home / Compare Travel Insurance / Already overseas travel…

 If you don’t have a return flight planned and haven’t yet departed Australia for your overseas adventure, you should consider taking out one-way travel insurance.

-The good news is that you might already have travel insurance.
 Many credit cards come with complimentary travel insurance automatically included.
 While credit card travel insurance will typically have lower limits than buying comprehensive cover directly from an insurance provider, it can still cover you for most standard inclusions.
+However, if it wasn’t included, it’s unlikely you’ll be able to get an already overseas policy.

 You may want to consider getting an overseas travel insurance policy on top of your existing one if you want extra cover for cruise trips, adventure activities or skiing and snowboarding.
 Keep in mind, you generally won’t receive coverage for any pre-existing medical conditions with credit card travel insurance either.